Payment API for developers

 Subscription Plans

 Define plans with recurring line items and billing intervals.
-Plans are templates - create once, subscribe many customers.
+Create once and subscribe many customers.

 Subscriptions